zielesny/MFsim/README.md

 MFsim uses several open libraries (see *MFSimVersionHistory.txt* for details and references below) and is published as open source under the GNU General Public License version 3 (see *LICENSE*).

-MFsim is currently under scientific review, additional information will be available soon.
+MFsim is currently under scientific review.

 ### Content